 India is one of the most travel-friendly destinations.
 The geographical boundaries comprise hill stations, beaches, wildlife reserves, desert, backwaters, etc. blessed with the extraordinary variety of climatic regions, tropical, temperate and snow.
 Travellers fascinated by beauty and excitement often forget about health.
 Come prepared before you begin your travels, here are vaccines you may need for travel to India:

-The deadly viral disease of the liver is transmitted through eating contaminated food or drinking contaminated water.
+Hepatitis A, deadly viral disease of the liver is transmitted through eating contaminated food or drinking contaminated water.
 The vaccine prevents diseases.
 It is advised to have the vaccine before you travel in India.

-The viral disease of the liver is transmitted via blood, blood products or bodily fluids.
+Hepatitis B, The viral disease of the liver is transmitted via blood, blood products or bodily fluids.

 Being vaccine-preventable, Hepatitis B immunization is strongly advised to travel in India.
 It is now part of the childhood immunization schedule but as many adult travellers have missed this very important immunization needs to be taken before travelling to India.